ihc4bc/projectpage_amirakbarnejad/index.md

 1. Weakly-supervised learning (i.e. learning with slide-level labels) is not effective in predicting Ki67, ER, PR, and Her2 status from slide images.
 This fact is also observed in the study of Laleh et al [10].
 2. Now that weak supervision is not effective, for this prediction task no large datasets containing strong (i.e. patch-level or pixel-level) labels are available [11].
-3. For this prediction task, the performance of previous methods could not surpass 80-85 in terms of AUC, probably due to the unavailablity of datasets [11].
+3. For this prediction task, the performance of previous methods could not surpass 80-85 in terms of AUC, probably due to the unavailability of datasets [11].

 Given the lack of a large dataset for this prediction task (finding 2 mentioned above), we collected a large dataset that provides strong labels (i.e. patch-level labels).
 Our dataset contains roughly 180K images (90K pairs) each of which are 3K by 3K.
 Collecting the dataset took roughly 8 months, and we put a lot of effort to obtain reliable labels.
-Using our large dataset and with proper labeling protocl, we were finally able to train methods whose prediction performance is around 90 in terms of AUC (point 3 mentioned above).
+Using our large dataset and with proper labeling protocol, we were finally able to train methods whose prediction performance is around 90 in terms of AUC (point 3 mentioned above).
 We published the dataset and the analysis in a paper [1] which is currently under review.
 We made the dataset publicly available online [12].